emarcey/cicerone/glossary/brewing/terms.md

 					* curing
 					* temperatures used are usually responsible for variations in flavor
 		* cleaning: kilned malt is cleaned (rootlets are removed)
+* **Mashing:** the process by which malt starch is converted into fermentable sugar
+	* The second stage in the brewing process, between milling and lautering
+	* At its core, any mix of water and crushed malt is a mash
+	* The Goal: convert malt starch into sugars, like maltose, to be consumed during fermentation
+	* Enzymes drive conversion and require specific conditions
+		* Other enzymes break down proteins and other materials, which also requires specific conditions
+	* At the end of the mash, starch has been converted to sugars and dextrins (small carbohydrates)
+		* these have been dissolved into the liquid portion of the mash
+		* solid portion is mostly husks and other undesired insoluble bits
+	* Mashing out: brewer raises heat of mash tun to 176°F (80°C), which helps prepare the mash for lautering by reducing the viscosity of the wort so that it will flow more easily through the grain bed
+	* Three basic types: infusion, decoction, temperature-controlled infusion (or step)
+		* choice depends on level of modification of malt
+		* there is also a cereal mash used when working with unmalted cereals (particularly corn and rice)
+* **Mashing Off:** at the end of mashing, a brewer using a step mashing process will heat the wort to about 167-175°F (75-80°C) to reduce the viscosity of the wort for easier lautering
 * **Milling:** the process by which whole barley kernels are ground up for mashing
 	* This is the first stage in the brewing process, followed by mashing
 	* Key Goals